SteveGibbs/shoppingnodeapp/shopping-cart/README.md

 # Node Shopping-Cart Website
-[Click here to see live Project] Not yet deployed - available on //localhost:3000
+[Click here to see live Project] (https://stormy-tundra-66769.herokuapp.com/)

 ## Description
-A shopping cart website built with Node.js, Express and MongoDB (via Mongoose) to practice this framework.
+A travel website with shopping cart built with Node.js, Express and MongoDB (via Mongoose) to practice this framework.

+The website has been deployed on Heroku with Node and mLab MongoDB.

 The website is non-commercial and purely for educational purposes only.

 ## Designed by
 [Steve Gibbs](https://github.com/SteveGibbs)